 Spices

-Dried fruits also go well with mulled wine: it’s a nice surprise when you find a few wine-soaked prunes or raisins at the bottom of your glass or mug.
-If you prefer a fruit punch recipe, you can add pitted sour cherries and sour cherry juice to the wine.
+Dried fruits are a delightful surprise when found at the bottom of your glass or mug.
+Wine-soaked prunes or raisins can elevate your mulled wine experience.
+If you’re looking for a fruit punch-inspired recipe, consider adding pitted sour cherries and sour cherry juice to the mix.